coderifous/mxtelecom_api/README.txt

       # and then you can use the deliver_sms class method
       # it takes a phone number, and then a message.
 That's it.
       User.deliver_sms(mobile_phone_number, 'You are there!
+There you are!')

+      # or if you didn't use the config declaration, or you want to override
-There you are!') end end
+      User.deliver_sms(mobile_phone_number, 'You are there!
+There you are!', :user => "foobar", :pass => "barbaz") end end